logicalclocks/hops-docs/docs/hopsml/model_serving.rst

 Click on the *Run* button to start the serving instance.
 After a few seconds the instance will be up and running, ready to start processing incoming inference requests.

 You can check the logs of the TensorFlow Serving instance by *clicking* on the *logs* button.
-This will bring you to the Kibana UI, from which you will be able to see if the the serving instance managed to load the model correctly or not.
+This will bring you to the Kibana UI, from which you will be able to see if the the serving instance managed to load the model correctly.

 .. _serving8.png: ../_images/serving/serving8.png
 .. figure:: ../imgs/serving/serving8.png